Postgraduate research funding opportunities

 • 300-500 words

-The selection panel will shortlist candidates in late March 2024, using the SGSSS scoring framework to assess applications.
-Interviews will be held online on 10 April 2024.
+The selection panel will shortlist candidates using the SGSSS scoring framework to assess applications.
+Interviews will be held online around mid April 2025.

-Unsuccessful applicants will be notified via their Applicant Hub.
+Unsuccessful applicants will be notified via their Applicant Hub at the end of April 2025.

 Edinburgh Doctoral College Scholarships